Emergency Operations Plan - Basic Plan

 Plan Maintenance: The Plan should be reviewed and updated at least annually.
 This annual plan maintenance may be completed following the exercise schedule.

-Emergency Management Relationships: The Emergency Management Coordinator will maintain a positive relationship with Watauga County Emergency Management and North Carolina Emergency Management.
+Emergency Management Relationships: The Emergency Manager will maintain a positive relationship with Watauga County Emergency Management and North Carolina Emergency Management.

-Maintain Record of Incident Command System Training: The Emergency Management Coordinator will ensure that sufficient courses are offered in Incident Command, and ensure that the University complies with all standards established through National Incident Management System guidance documents.
+Maintain Record of Incident Command System Training: The Emergency Manager will ensure that sufficient courses are offered in Incident Command, and ensure that the University complies with all standards established through National Incident Management System guidance documents.

-The Emergency Management Committee, chaired by the Emergency Management Coordinator will meet regularly throughout the year and provide oversight for the emergency management program.
+The Emergency Management Task Force, chaired by the Emergency Manager will meet regularly throughout the year and provide oversight for the emergency management program.

 All University Departments should continually maintain preparedness via the following actions at a minimum: